Crowded teeth: what causes crowding?

 IPR (Interproximal Reduction)

-Dental stripping, or interproximal enamel reduction (IPR), is a procedure that aims to create space between the teeth in the phase prior to orthodontic treatment, only in patients with milder crowding.
-The dentist files some of the teeth in a controlled way to reduce their width by 0.2 to 0.5 millimeters.
-It is a painless procedure that is performed without anesthesia.
+There is a procedure called dental stripping, or inter proximal enamel reduction (IPR), used to create space between the teeth of some patients.
+You might need it before orthodontic treatment if you have mild crowding.
+The dentist files some of the teeth in a controlled way to reduce their width by 0.2 to 0.5 millimetres.
+It's a painless procedure performed without anaesthesia.

 Dental Extractions

-When the dental crowding is more severe, the orthodontist may have to remove one or more teeth to gain space and ensure the perfect alignment.
-Tooth extraction is performed by a dental surgeon and can be done under local anesthesia with or without sedation.
+When dental crowding is severe, the orthodontist may have to remove one or more teeth to gain space and ensure the perfect alignment.
+Tooth extraction is performed by a dental surgeon and usually under local anaesthesia.

-Before you start your invisible orthodontic treatment at Impress, our specialists will guide you through the necessary pre-treatments so that you can have a perfect smile without complications and in the easiest possible way.
+Our specialists will let you know about any pre-treatments you might need.
+This is so you can have a perfect smile without complications and in the easiest possible way.

 Frequently asked questions about crowded teeth